jronak/pcp/index.md

 # GSoC 17 - Final Report

 This page concludes the last three months of the Google Summer of Code experience with open source organization _Performance Co-Pilot_(PCP).
 The experience was amazing as it involved an incredible amount of learning and coding (obviously :P).
-There was a lot of emphases given to scalable design, QA, code sanity, etc. I would like to thank _Nathan Scott_, _Lukas Berk_ and _Frank Ch.
-Eigler_ for being such great mentors.
+There was a lot of emphases given to scalable design, QA, code sanity, etc. I would like to thank _Nathan Scott_ and _Lukas Berk_ for for being such great mentors, also to Frank from the PCP community.

 ## Prometheus Metrics importer and exporter